DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/README.md

 Development
 -----------

-Developers and maintainers of this package can find some general guidelines in the Development section.
+Developers and maintainers of this package can find some general guidelines in the Development guide.